circleci/circleci-docs/jekyll/_cci2/high-uid-error.md

 ---
 *[Reference]({{ site.baseurl }}/2.0/reference/) > Debugging Container ID Cannot Be Mapped to Host ID Error*

+When user namespace remapping fails,
+CircleCI will fail to start the affected container.
+This document explains the problem and shows you how to fix it.

 The error `container id 1000000 cannot be mapped to a host id` indicates that CircleCI could not start your container because the userns remapping failed.